-In multi linguistic South Asia, Bengali is the language of the national anthems of two nations, India and Bangladesh.
+In multi linguistic South Asia, Bengali is the language of two nations, India and Bangladesh.

-For those interested in economics, employment and labor rights, nutritional sciences and development sociology in the eastern section of the Indian subcontinent the Bengali speaker has a considerable advantage over those not familiar with the language.
-Consequently, anyone considering a global career in health care, government service, law, business or a discipline where communicating with other people is important will find the knowledge of Bengali a great resource.
+For those interested in economics, employment and labor rights, nutritional sciences and development sociology knowing Bengali gives an advantage.
+Consequently, anyone considering a global career in health care, government service, law, business or a discipline where communicating with other people is important will find Bengali a great resource.

 The Bengali Language At Cornell

 Fall 2015 Class Times: ORGANIZATIONAL MEETING to discuss the Advanced Bengali class timings for fall 2015 is on Tuesday, August 25th, at 4:30 pm, Room G3 at Noyes Lodge, the Language Resource Center

 BENGL 1121- Elementary Bengali I (4 credits) SYLLABUS with class times